Ok.. well, not technically.

 Jil was of course the first person we told.

-For those curious, our lease purchase price with a little pink casita with a living room, storage, porch and plumbing for an eventual bath was $28,392.54 (including this year’s maintenance and property taxes).
+For those curious, our lease purchase price with a little pink casita with a living room, storage, porch and plumbing for an eventual bath was $28,392.54 (including this year’s maintenance and assessments).

 The casita (with porch) is 12′ x 24′ with an interior living room of 11′ x 15′, and the RV parking pad 14′ x 62′.

-Zephyr will stay in Benson during the summers while we’re RVing.
+Zephyr will stay in Benson during the spring/summers while we’re boating.
 Yes, it gets hot there, but this is actually the EXACT area of Arizona that Zephyr served her entire service life as a commercial intercity passenger bus.
-There’s little humidity to worry about, the park is actually at about 4200′ elevation (so not as bad as other areas of AZ) and we’ll have access to power to run an AC.
+There’s little humidity to worry about, the park is actually at about 4200′ elevation (so not as bad as other areas of AZ – highs tend to be in the 90s) and we’ll have access to power to run an AC.

 When Zephyr isn’t there, we’ll be leaving the lot in the rental pool.
 If you stop in SKP Saguaro to check it out – you can actually request our lot.
 Be sure to send us a picture enjoying the sunset there.